Shock Overview and Practice Questions

 20. What is the primary cause of neurogenic shock?

-22. What type of shock shows an increased cardiac output, fast capillary refill, and warm and flushed extremities?
+21. What type of shock shows an increased cardiac output, fast capillary refill, and warm/flushed extremities?

-Fluid resuscitation by administering a minimum of 20 ml/kg crystalloid to maintain 60-65 mmHg MAP.
-If fluid resuscitation fails, use vasopressor drugs (dopamine, norepinephrine are the first choices).
-Broad spectrum antibiotics should be administered within 3 hours while waiting on cultures.
-Fix any altered coagulation problem.
-This is due to inflammatory response, stimulation of the complement cascade, and reduction in protein C and antithrombin III.
-The patient should be put on corticosteroids to help with inflammation.
+Fluid resuscitation by administering a minimum of 20 ml/kg crystalloid to maintain 60-65 mmHg MAP; if fluid resuscitation fails, use vasopressor drugs (e.g., dopamine, norepinephrine); broad-spectrum antibiotics should be administered within 3 hours while waiting on cultures; fix any altered coagulation problem; and corticosteroids to help with inflammation.

 Hypovolemic shock has many varied and diverse origins.

-Severe dehydration, vomiting, diarrhea (dehydrates you the quickest), burn, diuresis, blood loss, gynecologic, trauma, DKA, surgery (cauterization) and internal fluid collection (peritonitis or ascites).
+Severe dehydration, vomiting, diarrhea, burns, diuresis, blood loss, gynecologic, trauma, DKA, surgery, and internal fluid collection.

-27. What is often the main cause of hypovolemic shock?
+26. What is the main cause of hypovolemic shock?

-28. What amount of fluid loss do patients be at risk of hypovolemic shock?
+27. What amount of fluid loss puts patients at risk of hypovolemic shock?

 Try to restore the fluid volume and blood pressure.